502408764/os-test-shell/README.md

 #### 输出

 ```
-init A A A B B B B C A D D D E E F F F B C A G D A A H H I H C C A
+init A A A B B B B C A D D D E E F F F B C A G D A A H H I H C A A C
 ```

 ### 4.txt